chinmayeeadiga/emotion-detection/README.md

 ##  Features
 - Preprocessing includes lowercasing, punctuation removal, tokenization, stopword removal, emoji handling, lemmatization
 - Trained CNN model using Keras
 - Simple UI built using Gradio
-- Can run locally in one click
 - You can click on the Demo Video to get a video of the working of the interface

 ##  Emotion Mapping